 Since changing their name from the incendiary Burn the Priest at the turn of the millennium, the group led by frontman Randy Blythe have risen from underground sensations to world-renowned stadium staples, all while keeping a lineup almost entirely intact across eight imposing full-lengths — not to mention Blythe's frightening court case in the Czech Republic that could've derailed their career.

-From their fire-bombing 2000 debut to their 2020 masterclass, Lamb of God have eight studio LP's under their belts that could each go head-to-head with practically any other metal record of their respective eras.
+From their fire-bombing 2000 debut to their 2022 masterclass, Lamb of God have nine studio LP's under their belts that could each go head-to-head with practically any other metal record of their respective eras.
 We decided to accept the challenge of ranking them from worst to best.

 It's hard to find something to complain about on Wrath, but coming off of Sacrament and Ashes of the Wake, the band's impeccable run had to slow down at some point.
 Released in 2009, Lamb of God's fifth record really only suffers from uniformity — without any "Redneck"-sized earworms or death metal grit, the flow of the album levels out and the dynamic range suffers.
 It's by no means a bad record, but of the band's eight LP's, Wrath offers the fewest number of exceptional moments.